Global Agenda Council on Migration 2012-2014

-In the second year of the term, starting in July 2013, the Council will carry forward its recommendations on the business case for migration by supporting the Global Forum on Migration and Development Business Roundtables in Sweden and India to raise awareness and broaden consultations on international migration and development.
+In the second year of the term, the Council is carrying forward its recommendations on the business case for migration by supporting the Global Forum on Migration and Development Business Roundtables in Sweden and India to raise awareness and broaden consultations on international migration and development.

 To get involved please contact

 Council Manager: Mehran Gul, Senior Knowledge Manager, Global Agenda Councils, firstname.lastname@example.org

 Forum Lead: Martina Gmür, Senior Director, Head of Global Agenda Councils, email@example.com